pwalsh/openbudgets/README.rst

 Open Budget is especially useful for comparing budgets and actuals over time, and across *related* entities.

-V1 of Open Budget has been designed as a platform for the budgets  of municipality governments in Israel, with an eye to wider applicability in budget comparasion for government, commercial, and non-profit entities.
+V1 of Open Budget has been designed as a platform for the budgets  of municipality governments in Israel, with an eye to wider applicability in budget comparison for government, commercial, and non-profit entities.

 Open Budget is open source software and licensed under a BSD license.